Three Epic Roadbike Rides in the South of Munich

 The longest descent will come after the town od Sachsenkamm when you drop down into the Isar Valley on a steep and narrow road.
 From there it is only a short flat section until you reach the village Bairawies and the most challenging climb of the tour.
 1.5 km and about seventy meters of elevation.
 From here on it is up and down again, until you reach the second-longest ascent, leading from Auhofen to Eulenschwang.
 Only to immediately drop back down into the Gleißental at the location of the Deininger Weiher.
 In case you want to take a break during your tour, the restaurant at the shore of this little lake can actually be recommended.
 And my second recommended break spot is the Kugler Alm, the aforementioned famous beer garden in Deisenhofen.
 You reach this town shortly after climbing back out of the Gleißental, and as you are close to your goal, it would actually be the perfect moment to enjoy some nice food and drinks.

 The Long One

 The tour around Lake Starnberg is the longest one I would like to recommend today.
-As on all other routes, you start out at the Perlacher Forst, with the long straight towards Deisenhofen providing you with an opportunity for some warm-up sprints.
-After cycling through the town, however, we turn west and aim for the village Straßlach, on a tiny public road leading through the forest.
+As on all other routes, you start at the Perlacher Forst, with the long straight towards Deisenhofen providing you with an opportunity for some warm-up sprints.
+However, after cycling through the town, we turn west and aim for the village Straßlach, on a tiny public road leading through the forest.